top of page

 Monika Mehta

-this chapter, I show that analyses of credit sequences can provide generative insights into film production.
-Credit sequences are valuable for exploring: linguistic choices, formal elements (for example, visual design), production aesthetics, industrial practices and hierarchies, shooting locations, audience address, and state-regulations.
-Using examples culled from Bombay cinema, I demonstrate how credit sequences advance our understanding of authorship, production norms of different industries, and film’s relationship to nation-building.
+Histories of cinema largely rely on archival documents and interviews.
+While these are important sites for documenting and analyzing cinema’s histories, an examination of paratexts such as credit sequences shows that material histories are imprinted on the film.
+This chapter shows that analyses of credit sequences provide generative insights into film production.
+Credit sequences are valuable for exploring: linguistic choices, formal elements, production aesthetics, industrial practices and hierarchies, shooting locations, audience address, and state regulations.
+Using examples culled from Bombay cinema, the chapter demonstrates how credit sequences advance our understanding of authorship, production norms of different industries, and film’s relationship to nation-building.

 Katherine Groo